necx-org/nodes/template-node/index.md

 # Introduction

 This node provides a template for all other nodes.
-All possible node features are illustrated.
+Eventually, all possible node features will be illustrated.

 ## Basic Structure

 The basic structure of a node consists of a folder with the following:

-- content.md
-- info.yml
+- index.md
 - exercises directory
 - img directory